machinereading/KV-rule/README.md

 Albert_Einstein	nationality	Iran
 ```

-An output file (OUTPUT_FILE_PATH) contains a set of triples and their truth scores in the format of TSV, as follows.
+D) An output file (OUTPUT_FILE_PATH) contains a set of triples and their truth scores in the format of TSV, as follows.
 ```
 Alanis_Morissette	nationality	Canada	1.0
 Alanis_Morissette	nationality	United_Kingdom	0.9216958227441079